-California Rental Lease Agreements
+California Rental Lease Agreement Templates

-Download – Adobe PDF
+Download – Adobe PDF (.pdf)

-Lease to Own Agreement – An agreement that establishes terms for a tenant to purchase the rented property during the term of their lease, should they wish to do so.
+Lease to Own Agreement – Allows a tenant to purchase a rented property upon the lease’s termination, if the tenant(s) wish to do so.

 What is a California Lease Agreement?

 A California Lease Agreement establishes a legal relationship between two parties—a landlord and a tenant—for the leasing of a property, unit, or room.
 The document is necessary in order to make clear the legal duties and responsibilities expected of each party.
 It is highly recommended that landlords require tenants to fill out a rental application so that they can screen candidates prior to committing to them.

 State Definition (§ 800.5) – “means an agreement between the management and the homeowner establishing the terms and conditions of a tenancy.
 A lease is a rental agreement.”

 - California Tenants: A Guide to Residential Tenants’ And Landlords’ Rights And Responsibilities.pdf